FAQs about Anterior-Posterior Vaginal Repair

 - A 30% chance of further surgery especially with prolapse.
 This may be prevented and kept to a minimal by taking adequate period of rest after surgery.
 Avoid lifting heavy objects, coughing, straining the bowels, and constipation.

-What is the major benefit of this surgery?
+What is the major benefit of the Anterior-Posterior Vaginal Repair surgery?

-- Anterior-Posterior Vaginal Repair improves and resolves vaginal prolapse, vaginal looseness and removes the feeling of lump or bulge from or in the vagina.
+- The surgery improves and resolves vaginal prolapse, vaginal looseness and removes the feeling of lump or bulge from or in the vagina.

 - Severe vaginal bleeding, being unable to pass urine, and severe pain, should be reported to our Center immediately.

 - You may certainly observe foul smelling discharges from the vagina.
 This must not cause you to panic and this may be due to the healing process where dead cells/ tissues are being passed out from the vagina.
 However, if this bothers you, then you may come and see Dr. Vitasna for an internal-pelvic examination.

 What are other problems, after the Anterior-Posterior Vaginal Repair, that should be reported to our Center?